|Home FAQ Docs Download Support Contact|

 SLK is the only tool available that enables table-driven LL(k) parsing.
 Top-down parsing (LL) is thought to be better suited to syntax directed translation (compilers) than the bottom-up parsing technique (LALR) that is used by most parser generators.
 The SLK table-driven parsing method is also superior to the recursive-descent technique that is used by programmers because it automates much of the process.
 The simple driver treats all symbol types of the grammar the same because the grammar is encoded in a set of tables.
 In recursive-descent, all of the productions are individually written out in the source code of the program.
 This is tedious, prone to error, difficult to maintain, and it obscures the grammar in a way that makes it difficult to determine exactly what language is really being recognized by the compiler.

 SLK combines the simplicity and efficiency of the LL(1) method with the power and flexibility of LL(k) parsing.
 The SLK parser generator creates parsers that are smaller and faster than others.
 They also have consistent, easily customizable, automated error recovery.
 Correctness is easier to demonstrate since the parsing code is separate from the semantic action code.
 This improved modularity also simplifies debugging by fully separating the debugging of the grammar from that of the semantic action code.
 Parse derivation files enable the static examination of the behavior of the grammar without having to step through the code using a symbolic debugger.
 In effect, the parse trace is a flat file version of the entire parse tree.
-It is augmented with an indication of the point in the parse where every action is executed.
 Of course, the parse code module is clearly written so it can be debugged if desired.
 More likely is that the programmer would set break points only in his action code, bypassing all of the code created by the parser generator.

 The SLK parser generator creates LL(k) parsing code modules.
 These can be combined with a lexical analyzer and semantic action code to produce translators or compilers.
 Some of the features of the SLK parser generator follow.